luckypoem/dnsrelay/README.md

 # dnsrelay

-dnsrelay is a DNS proxy like [godns](https://github.com/kenshinx/godns)and [ChinaDNS](https://github.com/shadowsocks/ChinaDNS).
+dnsrelay is a DNS proxy like [godns](https://github.com/kenshinx/godns) and [ChinaDNS](https://github.com/shadowsocks/ChinaDNS).
 The goal of this project is to escape from DNS poisoning powered by GFW(The Great Firewall   Of China)

 Thans to [godns](https://github.com/kenshinx/godns),[grimd](https://github.com/looterz/grimd),[ChinaDNS](https://github.com/shadowsocks/ChinaDNS),[dnsserver](https://github.com/docker/dnsserver),[dns-reverse-proxy](https://github.com/StalkR/dns-reverse-proxy) for the idea.